cogcompneuro/docs/docs/2025/Extended Abstracts/Submission guidelines.md

 ### **I can no longer attend CCN 2025\.
 Can my co-author present my poster?** {#i-can-no-longer-attend-ccn-2025.-can-my-co-author-present-my-poster?}

-*
+-

 Please reach out to the Technical Programme Committee ([tpc@ccneuro.org](mailto:tpc@ccneuro.org)) to request to change the “Presenter” to your co-author on your submission.
 Presenters are identified via submission metadata on OpenReview.

-However, please note that Presenters need to be unique across both tracks at CCN 2025 (*i.e.*, an individual can be listed as Presenter on no more than one Proceedings paper or Extended Abstract), and that each Presenter must pay for a registration at CCN 2025.
+However, please note that Presenters need to be unique across both tracks at CCN 2025 (_i.e._, an individual can be listed as Presenter on no more than one Proceedings paper or Extended Abstract), and that each Presenter must pay for a registration at CCN 2025.
 However, we acknowledge that things come up: In the event that the Presenter can’t attend CCN 2025 in person, we won’t withdraw the work and a co-author can put up the poster; however, the Presenter must stay registered.

 ### **I can no longer attend CCN 2025\.
 Can my co-author present my talk?** {#i-can-no-longer-attend-ccn-2025.-can-my-co-author-present-my-talk?}